Obito1903/obito.fr/content/projects/java-eigenfaces/index.md

 repo: "https://github.com/Obito1903/java-eigenfaces"
 ---

 At the end of my first year in computer science at CY-Tech, my classmates and I were given a project consisting of implementing the Eigenface algorithm in Java.
  A programming language that we've learned through the year.

 Eigenface is one of the most basic algorithm used in facial recognition.
-It is pretty straightforward to implement once you understand it.
+It is pretty straightforward to implement once understood.
 But its simplicity come at the cost of precision.

 {{< image src="eigenface.png" alt="Main page" position="center" style="border-radius: 8px;" >}}